 Ramp-up to full capacity

-Along with cleaning your list, it's important not to increase your sending frequency and volumes too quickly.
-You may think that your list is performing better than ever, so you're exempt from the normal rules of emailing, but sadly that’s not true.
-ISPs often become very suspicious if you go from emailing your list once a week to daily and have huge spikes in your sending volume.
-We know it's tempting to send more emails to get a higher ROI, and you can, you just need to warm the ISPs up to the idea first.
-You might end up looking suspiciously like a spammer if you send significantly higher volumes in a short time period, so take your time, and slowly increase sending over a few weeks.
+ISPs often become suspicious if you go from emailing your list once a week to daily and have huge spikes in your sending volume.
+While we know it's tempting to send more emails to get a higher ROI, you just need to warm the ISPs up to the idea first.
+You might look suspiciously like a spammer if you send significantly higher volumes in a short time, so take your time and slowly increase sending over a few weeks.

-So now you finally know, the secret to getting onto Santa’s nice list is cleaning your email list and ramping-up your sending gradually... not cleaning your room.
-At Mailjet we recommend you only target subscribers who have engaged with your emails in the last 6 months.
-We know it’s tempting to reach back further into your email contact lists to maximize potential profit opportunities, but make sure you do it safely.
+At Mailjet, we recommend only targeting subscribers who’ve engaged with your emails in the last six months.
 Focus on your most active subscribers first, increasing the size of your list and sending volume slowly.
-That way, your efforts won't go to waste and you'll avoid your emails being blocked.
+That way, your efforts won't go to waste, and you'll avoid your emails being blocked.

-Do you need some inspiration to create beautiful Holiday email campaigns that not only will end up in the inbox, but also that your subscribers will definitely open?
-Download Mailjet's Ultimate Guide To Holiday Emailing and discover great tips, from creating jaw-dropping designs, to crafting original content and working with our unique checklist.
+Do you need some inspiration to create beautiful email marketing campaigns that’ll end up in the inbox and your subscribers will definitely open?
+Subscribe to our newsletter and discover great marketing tools, from creating jaw-dropping designs to crafting original content.